wk-js/asset-pipeline/README.md

 # asset-pipeline <!-- omit in toc -->

-Handle your assets like a boss
+Transform your asset path like a boss

 - [Example](#example)
 - [Documentation](#documentation)